hanprojects/uc-davis/README.md

 This is the repository for all of the prjects for UC Davis Computer Science courses.
 This is ONLY for educational purposes, NOT for research reference.

 ## Mentioned UC Davis Courses
+ECS 120: Theory of Computation
+ECS 122A: Algorithm Analysis and Design
 ECS 145: Scripting Languages
 ECS 170: Machine Learning
 ECS 171: Artificial Intelligence